opencord/fabric-crossconnect/docs/README.md

 ### BNGPortMapping

-No specific processing is performed if a `BNGPortMapping` is created, updated, or deleted, as the workflow is driven by `FabricCrossconnectServiceInstance`.
-Responding to changes in `BNGPortMapping` is future work.
-For now it is suggested that if you need to change one, afterward you touch any `FabricCrossconnectServiceInstance` that may be affected, causing them to resynchronize.
+When a `BNGPortMapping` is created, updated, or deleted, the synchronizer will make a REST API call to ONOS.
+Appropriate xconnects are removed from ONOS and parallely new bng data and rules are pushed to ONOS.

 ### Event Steps